-Hello, my name is Anna Weichselbraun (/ˈvaɪ̯ç.səl.bʁaʊ̯n/), and I’m a linguistic and sociocultural anthropologist who studies how knowledge, technology, and language shape contemporary forms of governance and cultural common sense.
+Hello, my name is Anna Weichselbraun (/ˈvaɪ̯ç.səl.bʁaʊ̯n/), and I’m a linguistic and sociocultural anthropologist who studies relationships between knowledge, technology, and language.

-My research spans nuclear safeguards, experimental blockchain and cryptocurrency communities, and large language models.
-I use semiotic analysis and ethnographic methods to examine how bureaucracies and technical systems enact and stabilize common sense — often in unexpected ways.
+My research spans large language models, experimental cryptocurrency communities, and nuclear governance.
+I use semiotic analysis and ethnographic methods to examine how organizations and technical systems enact and stabilize common sense — often in unexpected ways.

-This fall I am serving as Gastprofessorin at the University of Vienna’s Department of European Ethnology.
+I am currently a Senior Research Fellow at the University of Vienna’s Department of European Ethnology.

 From 2018 to 2025, I was a postdoctoral research and teaching associate (Universitätsassistentin) at the University of Vienna’s Department of European Ethnology, where I taught courses on science and technology studies, linguistic anthropology, historical methods, and ethnographic writing.